Slow-rolling down the curvature: a reassessment of the Planck constraints on $\phi^2$ inflation in a closed universe: Results

 In this section we present the cosmological constraints obtained with the methodology and datasets described in Sec.~\ref{sec:data}.
 Unless otherwise stated, all quoted uncertainties correspond to 68\% CL.
 We work within the extended parameter space of our gauge-invariant closed-universe model, in which the curvature parameter $\Omega_{\mathcal{K}}$ is sampled together with the slow-roll parameters $\epsilon$ and $\delta$, in addition to the usual $\Lambda$CDM parameters.

 We consider different combinations of Planck likelihoods, namely PL18, PL18+lensing, CamSpec, and CamSpec+lensing, in order to assess the impact of the lensing anomaly and of alternative high-$\ell$ likelihood choices.
 The CMB-only constraints on our parameterization are reported in Table~\ref{tab:1}.
 For comparison, we show in Table~\ref{tab:original} the corresponding results obtained with the standard \texttt{CAMB} implementation of curvature.
 The two-dimensional marginalized posteriors for $\{\Omega_{\mathcal{K}},\,\epsilon,\,\delta\}$ are displayed in Fig.~\ref{fig:CMB}, while Fig.~\ref{fig:comparison_1D} compares the one-dimensional marginalized constraints on $\Omega_{\mathcal{K}}$ between our implementation and the \texttt{CAMB} curvature treatment.
 Finally, Fig.~\ref{fig:comparison_data} compares the three best-fit temperature spectra at low multipoles ($\ell \lesssim 20$), corresponding to $\Lambda$CDM, the standard $\Omega_{\mathcal{K}}$ implementation, and our gauge-invariant parametrization, against the Planck~2018 data.
 Note that, for completeness, we also perform an extended analysis including geometric measurements from DESI and Pantheon+.
-The corresponding triangle plot is shown in Fig.~\ref{fig:triangular} and discussed in the Appendix, together with Table~\ref{tab:app}.
+The corresponding triangle plot is shown in Fig.~\ref{fig:triangular} and discussed in Appendix A, together with Table~\ref{tab:app} and the complete CMB-only 2D contours in Fig. \ref{fig:triangular_app}.